gklyne/DMO_Experiment/CIDOC_CRM_PROV.md

             crm:P45_consists_of ex:Spruce
           ] .

-Which, consistent with the table above, would be generally equivalent to:
+Which, consistent with the table above, would convey the CRM usage:

     ex:Carolan_Guitar_production
         a crm:E7_Activity, crm:E12_Production ;